GlyphForged/machine-rite-core/README.md

   vector_free(&vec);
   ```

-  - This avoid uninitizlized memory bugs and keeps things consistent.
+  - This avoids uninitialized memory bugs and keeps things consistent.
 - Don't expose internal struct details unless there are no other options:
   - If I expose internal fields, it's easy to break invariants when users modify them incorrectly.
 - Keep helper functions private: